Planning & Consultation

 In March 2018, investor confidence was further boosted by the CRU’s announcement it was commencing detailed assessment of the project, including consideration of a Cap and Floor regulatory support regime similar to Ofgem’s and in June 2018, the CRU launched its consultation on the ‘significant’ benefits of Greenlink, detailing the expected Irish consumer benefits and setting out a clear path to regulatory approval.

 In October 2018, the CRU determined that Greenlink passes the public interest test to be part of the Irish transmission system and will consult on a Cap and Floor regime in the first half of 2019.
-This was a major positive development for the project and the CRU and Ofgem are now collaborating to bring the project to fruition against positive policy backdrops in both Ireland and the UK.

 We expect this to lead to a Final Project Assessment (“FPA”) decision by both regulators in the UK and Ireland during 2020.
+In March 2020 the CRU published a consultation on a new support regime, saying it is minded to grant a 'cap and floor' for Greenlink.
+See the press release here.